 Once the dredged material has been landed, it will require storage prior to onward transport for final disposal.
-A storage facility may therefore require construction at the site, capable of retaining the dredged material and associated run-off and dust.
+A storage facility may therefore require to be constructed at the site, capable of retaining the dredged material and associated run-off and dust.